Atlas975/Notes/MachineLearning/FeatureEngineering/Machine_learning_features.md

 ___
 # Machine learning features
-- A feature is a measurable property from the phenomena being observed
+- A feature is a measurable property from the phenomena being observed.
+The feature set represents the information that can be extracted from given data
-- The feature set represents the information that can be extracted from given data
+- By extracting relevant features, the model can focus on the most important aspects of the data, leading to better accuracy and generalisation on unseen data
 - **Labels** are the named tags assigned to a feature set, these commonly relate to what the model is trying to learn from

 ![[Pasted image 20231018120325.png|425|425]]